felixlu/awesome-stars/topics.md

 ## openai

+- [kangfenmao/cherry-studio](https://github.com/kangfenmao/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers
 - [XiaomingX/awesome-qwen-prompt-insight](https://github.com/XiaomingX/awesome-qwen-prompt-insight) - 🧠 世界上覆盖最全的优秀Qwen提示语大全，欢迎贡献你的提示词。🧠 The most comprehensive collection of excellent Qwen prompts in the world.
 Feel free to contribute your own prompts!
 - [voideditor/void](https://github.com/voideditor/void) -
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains